-Like many models, Adams’ equity theory has had some criticisms and challenges, including challenges to its underlying assumptions (which we’ve not covered here) and to its applicability in the real world, as much of the assessment around it has been undertaken in laboratory settings.
-There appear to be fewer criticisms though of the equity model than of some of the earlier content based models of motivation, and overall the equity model is generally well accepted.
+Like many models, Adams’ equity theory has had some criticisms and challenges.
+These include challenges to its underlying assumptions (which we’ve not covered here) and to its applicability in the real world.
+These challenges may be valid as much of the assessment around it has been undertaken in laboratory settings.
+There appear to be fewer criticisms though of the equity model than of some of the earlier content based models of motivation.
+It seems that overall the equity model is generally well accepted.

 In summary, we’re big fans of the equity model.
-We think it provides a simple way to think about things and some clear guidance on how individuals, leaders and organizations should behave.
+We think it provides a simple way to think about motivation and fairness in work.
+It also provides some clear guidance on how individuals, leaders and organizations should behave.
 We think most people would benefit from reading about it and learning from it.

 Sources and further reading